jfenal-zz/saR/README.md

 under the terms of either: the GNU General Public License as published by the Free Software Foundation; or the Artistic License.

-See (http://dev.perl.org/licenses/ Perl Licensing) for more information.
+See (http://dev.perl.org/licenses/) for more information.